c-pher/PSocket/README.md

 # PSocket
 The cross-platform simple tool to work with remote server through sockets.
 It can establish socket connection to a remote host:port, send commands and receive response.
+No need to send byte-string.
+Use usual strings to send command.

 ## Installation
 For most users, the recommended method to install is via pip: